feefladder/higherspace/book/src/soil_background.md

       - Use the "infomart" (Haid) as cited evidence of the materiality of the internet and the prevalence of the vectoralist class.
 Amazon/Google/Microsoft's ridiculous power
       - propose community-hosting as true autonomy
     - Focus on blockchain technology
-      - BLOCKCHAIN DOES NOT MEAN DECENTRALIZATION DOES NOT MEAN AUTONOMY
       - Sharma et al. (2023) describe an "autonomous" data governance system, where all audition is run through a single, centrally managed Ethereum wallet.
       - Domenico and Baronchelli on emergent centralization in decentralized networks
         - this blog post I still cannot find